30 Days Free Return

 What advantages does a balcony have for cats?

-A balcony can be a nice area for indoor cats to use and enjoy the outdoors safely:
+A balcony can be a great area for indoor cats to enjoy the outdoors safely:

-• Weather: Wind, warm sunshine, snow – the ever-changing weather provides excitement in a cat’s life.
+• Weather: The ever-changing weather – wind, warm sunshine, snow – adds excitement to a cat’s life.

 • Smells: With our limited sense of smell, it’s difficult for us as humans to comprehend the range of scents and odours our cats can detect in the open air.